 (A) Gross earned income deduction: twenty per cent deduction of gross earned income.
 No additional deductions (i.e., taxes, pensions, union dues, and the like) except for costs of self-employment, are allowed from earned income.
 Excluded earned income is not subject to this deduction.
 The earned income of a disqualified member is subject to this deduction.

 (B) Standard deduction: each assistance group regardless of its income receives the corresponding standard deduction for the assistance group size.
-Pursuant to the Food and Nutrition Act of 2008, Pub.L.No.110-246, (10/2008) each federal fiscal year the United States department of agriculture (USDA) food nutrition service (FNS) determines the amount of the standard deduction based on the federal poverty guidelines and indexing of the cost of living increase.
-The Ohio department of job and family services provides this figure to the county agencies on an annual basis via a food assistance change transmittal, which can be found in the food assistance certification handbook at the Ohio department of job and family services website.
+In accordance with 7 C.F.R 273.9 (in effect on 1/01/2014), the United States department of agriculture (USDA) food nutrition service (FNS) determines the amount of the standard deduction based on the federal poverty guidelines and indexing of the cost of living increase for each federal fiscal year.
+The Ohio department of job and family services (ODJFS) provides this figure to the county agencies on an annual basis via a food assistance change transmittal, which can be found in the food assistance certification handbook at the ODJFS website.

 (C) Excess medical deduction: that portion of medical expenses which is nonreimbursable, over thirty-five dollars per month, excluding special diets, incurred by any assistance group member who is elderly or disabled as defined in rule 5101:4-1-03 of the Administrative Code.